caglarturali/piyango/README.md

 ## Definitions and variables

-`gameId:` The generic term used throughout the document to refer to one of the following constants:
+`gameId`: The generic term used throughout the document to refer to one of the following constants:

 - `sayisal`
 - `sanstopu`